Treasa O’Brien is a filmmaker based in Ireland and London.

 Her debut short fiction film N25 won Best Director at the NAHEMI Eat Our Shorts festival in BFI (2010) and was bought for broadcast by RTE ShortScreen.

 Treasa is the founder of Stinging Hornet Films, under which she produces her own films and some co-productions and collaborative projects.
 Her films have screened in the Lebanon, Greece, Mexico, Palestine, Italy, Germany, France, UK, USA & Ireland.

 As a film curator, she has curated film programmes and moderated panels for Tate Modern, Frames of Representation ICA, London Short Film Festival, Club des Femmes, BFI and others.
 She was Executive Director of London Open City Documentary Festival 2012-14, and is a co-curator of London Essay Film Festival 2015-18.

-Treasa has written on art and film for Circa, Visual Artists Ireland, Film Ireland, Oberhausen Catalogue, Filmmakers Journal, Sight & Sound, and edited a book and DVD on experimental filmmaker Vivienne Dick, published by The Crawford Art Gallery and Lux.
+Treasa has written on art and film for Circa, Visual Artists Ireland, Film Ireland, Oberhausen Catalogue, Filmmakers Journal, Sight & Sound, and edited a book and DVD on experimental filmmaker Vivienne Dick.

 She has lectured on film in Goldsmiths, Westminster University, UCL, Birkbeck, UCD, Filmbase and Huston School of Film NUIG.
 She studied film directing at Goldsmiths London (MA), and visual art in Limerick School of Art & Design (BA).
 She has a PhD in Film by Practice, exploring documentary as a performative act, with full scholarship at Westminster University 2014-18.
 She has been a participant of ESoDoc, IDFA Academy and Werner Herzog’s Rogue Film School.